athomasq/athomasq.github.io/categories/investing/user-manual.md

 27. I have a network of fellow angel investors and I manage a small syndicate.
 If you're raising capital and if I think your company will be a good fit for my syndicate, I may be able to mobilize some extra money for you.
 Let me know if this option ever makes sense.

-28. I think I'm exceptionally good at helping companies "tell their story", so if you're getting ready to raise a round, let me know and we can craft a pitch together.
+28. I think I'm exceptionally good at helping companies "tell their story", so if you're getting ready to raise a round, let me know, and we can craft your pitch together.

+29. I have a number of VC connections in Canada and the USA, and can make introductions when appropriate.
+I'm also very experienced at navigating the fund-raising process, both for Quandl (raised 20M) and for a number of my portfolio companies, and can be your consigliere through it all.

     **Emotional Support**

-29. Being a founder is incredibly hard.
+30. Being a founder is incredibly hard.
 One of the best ways I add value is by offering an empathetic view from somebody who has been there and done that.

-30. You can be vulnerable with me, ask for help, share your worries -- I won't judge you, blame you, criticize you, discourage you, or write you off.
+31. You can be vulnerable with me, ask for help, share your worries -- I won't judge you, blame you, criticize you, discourage you, or write you off.
 I will try to help.
 I'm on your side.

-31. Fundamentally, I believe you are the best person(s) to run the company; that's why I invested.
+32. Fundamentally, I believe you are the best person(s) to run the company; that's why I invested.
 My job is to support you and be steady: keep you grounded when you're euphoric, and lift you up when you're feeling down.

     **References and Introductions**

-32. I have a number of VC connections in Canada and the USA, and can make introductions when appropriate.

 33. I don't want to spam you with unwanted intros, but am happy to connect you with my other [portfolio founders](https://abrahamthomas.info/portfolio-companies/) if you'd like; let me know.